-19 Awesome Places to Eat Korean BBQ in Singapore With Friends
+19 Best Korean BBQ Restaurants to Visit in Singapore

 Who can resist the multiple sensory pleasures of Korean BBQ – the spicy, salty flavours and the combination of textures and temperatures, not to mention the hands-on fun of going through a pile of lettuce leaves, wrapping your own individual “lettuce wrap” and popping them into your mouth?
 If you have yet to try, it’s time to call up some friends and get ready to be in for a culinary treat.
 Please wear clothes that you don’t mind reeking of smoke afterwards.
 We’ve come up with a list of 19 Korean BBQ in Singapore for you to pick from!